What does FDA GRAS (Generally Recognized as Safe) require and does it protect your family?

 What this means for your family

-Every product scored on safety, efficacy & value - so you know which products to trust around fda gras (generally recognized as safe).
+Every product scored on safety, efficacy, and usability - so you know which products to trust around fda gras (generally recognized as safe).

 No, and this is one of the most important distinctions in food safety regulation.
 FDA approval (food additive approval under 21 CFR) means the FDA has independently reviewed safety data and published a regulation authorizing the substance.
 FDA GRAS means the substance is 'generally recognized as safe' - which can be determined by the manufacturer itself without any FDA review.
 A GRAS notification to the FDA results in a 'no questions' letter, not an approval.
 Many substances used in food-contact materials have self-determined GRAS status with no FDA involvement at all.